ansamuelmin/cs-128-5/README.md

 ## Description of Code

-* This code takes the air quality changes in the US and helps predict the best times to engage in outdoor activities in the year.
+* The goal is to analyze the data to determine the levels of PM2.5 polluting the air in a specific, chosen region in the United States.
+The user can manually select what region/ city they are searching for.

+* To measure levels of PM2.5, the program returns the average levels of PM2.5 from the past two decades, along with returning a graph so we can observe the trend of the increase/ decrease of this pollutant (with hopes to train prediction models in the future).

 ## Code Implementation